 Grants & Programs

 This program is made possible through a bequest from Julian and Esther Rossnick in honor of Joni B. Rossnick, DO, as well as funds provided by DOCARE International.
-In 2023, AOF/DOCARE anticipates providing between 20-30 grant awards in the amount of $1,500 each.

 To qualify, students must plan to travel to an underserved, underdeveloped, or disaster-stricken area on an international humanitarian medical outreach trip.
 Outreach trips must be overseen by a reputable institution or organization.
 Preference will be given to applicants with outreach trips that will be overseen by an onsite DO.